 All schools must also have a member of staff who is the Prevent Lead.
 This person must complete the Prevent training and have a secure understanding of this area of safeguarding.
 At our school, Mr David Ashcroft, Headteacher, is the Prevent Lead.

 When recruiting new members of staff, at least one member of the interviewing committee must be Safer Recruitment trained.
-At our school, both Mr David Ashcroft, Headteacher and Mr Eric Winston, Chair of Governors are safer recruitment trained.
+At our school, both Mr David Ashcroft, Headteacher and Mrs Lisa Turner, Chair of Governors, are safer recruitment trained.

-Each year, all of the staff we employ must take part in Level 1 and Level 2 Safeguarding Training which is delivered by the Headteacher.
-They also receive any relevant documents relating to safeguarding including the annually updated Keeping Children Safe in Education Policy.
+Each year, all of the staff we employ must take part in Level 1 and Level 2 Safeguarding Training which is delivered by the DSL or Back-Up DSL.
+They also receive any relevant documents relating to safeguarding including the annually updated Keeping Children Safe in Education document.
 Throughout the year, staff have regular opportunities to update their safeguarding knowledge and skills about specific areas of abuse/concern.

 How we record Safeguarding Concerns

 As a school, we record all safeguarding concerns using an electronic system called Child Protection and Safeguarding Management System known as CPOMs.
-This enables our school to maintain accurate records and share them, securely, with those responsible for safeguarding in our school.
+This enables our school to maintain accurate records and share them, securely, with those responsible for safeguarding in our school and applicable outside agencies.

 Good attendance at school ensures children make the best academic and social progress.
 To ensure good attendance for all children, we have specific procedures in place to ensure this is the case; this is part of our wider safeguarding work.
 Mrs Brown, Family Learning Mentor, is our Attendance Leader.